-If you don’t know what a double under is, or have heard them spoken of with such awe that you’ve envisioned some colossal exercise that puts the greatest Crossfit athletes on the floor, you might be somewhat bemused to learn that they are exactly what they say on the tin.
+If you don’t know what a double under is, or have heard them spoken of with such awe that you’ve envisioned some colossal exercise that puts the greatest functional fitness athletes on the floor, you might be somewhat bemused to learn that they are exactly what they say on the tin.
 When performing a standard skip cycle, the rope will go around twice, thus passing under you double the number of standard times while you jump.

 Sure, it’s easy to talk about, even easier to type about, but for skipping beginners, mastering a jump big enough to allow a rope to pass under twice can seem a mighty difficult feat.

 Dos & Don’ts

 Don’t go thinking that the bigger your arms swing the better your workout will be.
 Perhaps a focus on getting a full range of movement when weightlifting has given you the bright idea that you should make the biggest circles you can with your arms when skipping.
 Concentrate on wrist action, keeping your arms at waist height as a general rule – though some suggest closer to the base of your armpit is the best height.

 Overthinking doesn’t get you very far with your skipping technique.
 Practice makes perfect.
 You’ll see the experts’ ropes skimming a minimal gap that seems impossible when you’re at a beginning level, but trying to match that will potentially result in clipping your feet a frustrating number of times.
 The answer to this is to jump higher than you think you need to so that the rope can pass twice beneath you.
 With practice, you’ll find the distance to the floor narrows, and in the process, you’ll be working your muscles harder to jump higher.